mattdm/bevy_mapengine/README.md

 * Cope with resizeable windows
 * Performance: don't render offscreen (but do on zoom or scroll!)
 * Layers
-  - to be decided: separate entities or multiple textures in same cell?
+  - to be decided: separate entities or multiple textures in same space?
 * Position info for non-mapped sprites.
 * Different views into same map (for mini-map)
 * Swap texture sizes based on zoom